bbauska/meta-react-basics/README.md

 It's crucial to understand this when working with React.

-Before the end of this reading, there's another important concept that you need to be aware of: *finding the right amount of modularization*.
+Before the end of this reading, there's another important concept that you need to be aware of: <i>finding the right amount of modularization</i>.
 What does this mean?
 Imagine, for example, that you had a number of small bags, and that each bag could only carry a single apple or pear.
 You'd end up having to wrap each "apple" inside a "bag".
 That